Canvas Assessments Known Issues, Tips, and Solutions to Common Problems

-- Do not attempt quizzes or tests on a mobile devices such as an iPhone, iPod, iPad, Blackberry, Android or Palm.
+- Do not attempt quizzes or tests on your smartphone or tablet.

 Popup Blockers: Pop-up blocker software may block a quiz from opening.
 If an assessment is set to open in a new window, pop-up blocker software prevents a new window from “popping up.”